likeawizard/document-ai-demo/README.md

     * On successful request returns a `json` response:
         ```
         {
-            "Id": "83bfe566-4254-4333-8ed1-7a54f918e796",
+            "id": "83bfe566-4254-4333-8ed1-7a54f918e796",
-            "Filename": "document5.pdf",
+            "filename": "document5.pdf",
-            "Status": "ready",
+            "status": "ready",
-            "MimeType": "application/pdf",
+            "mime_type": "application/pdf",
-            "Path": "83bfe566-4254-4333-8ed1-7a54f918e796.pdf",
+            "path": "83bfe566-4254-4333-8ed1-7a54f918e796.pdf",
-            "JSON": "83bfe566-4254-4333-8ed1-7a54f918e796.json"
+            "json_path": "83bfe566-4254-4333-8ed1-7a54f918e796.json"
         }
         ```
-        * `Id` generated `UUID`
+        * `id` generated `UUID`
-        * `Filename` original upload filename
+        * `filename` original upload filename
-        * `Status` the record status `pending`, `ready`, `failed`
+        * `status` the record status `pending`, `ready`, `failed`
             * When a new record is uploaded an entry with `pending` status is created
             * The document processor sends a request to the processor API and updates with a `ready` status on completion
             * Or if the request timeouts or any other error is encountered the status is set to `failed`
-        * `MimeType` uploaded file MIME Type.
+        * `mime_type` uploaded file MIME Type.
 See supported formats: [DocumentAI file types](https://cloud.google.com/document-ai/docs/file-types)
-        * `Path` and `JSON` are the stored filenames.
+        * `path` and `json_path` are the stored filenames.
 Does not include the `store.location` directory.
 But using the same file store it will retrieve the file correctly.
 This should be reworked in a complete app and is only a demo version.
+* **TODO** PATCH `expenses/` - allow adding `Tags` to processed expenses

 ## Improvements & Scalability
 * While still only a simple Demo/Test app, I for the most part tried to make it as functional and clean as possible.